minhduc341/AI_for_Robotic_udacity/README.md

 # AI_for_Robotic_udacity
-AI fir robotics course in Udacity
+AI for robotics course in Udacity